The ultimate combo of chocolate and caramel come together in this delicious Chocolate Dulce de Leche Cake.

 It literally almost never snows here, but this winter has been crazy.
 It’s officially spring now, and my winter coat should be put away and I should be staring out at a garden full of flowers.
 Unfortunately, neither of those is a reality, so it’s a good thing I have copious amounts of this Chocolate Dulce de Leche Cake in my fridge right now.

-I’m so excited to bring you this post today because it’s in collaboration with one of my favourite brands in the baking world — Fat Daddio’s.
+I’m so excited to bring you this post today because it’s in collaboration with one of my favorite brands in the baking world — Fat Daddio’s.

 Fat Daddio’s is renowned for manufacturing high quality, professional bakeware.
 They have a seemingly endless variety of cake pans and baking tools.
 Literally anything you could ever need or want.
 This family owned company has been around for decades and they are the go-to brand for professional pastry chefs and bakeries.

 This Chocolate Dulce de Leche Cake is a new fave.
 I used my standard chocolate cake recipe (why mess with a good thing, right?) and paired it with a silky Dulce de Leche brown sugar buttercream.
-I used dark brown sugar instead of regular granulated sugar in the buttercream, because I wanted to enhance both the color and flavour.
-I wanted a rich caramel color to the buttercream, and I knew that 1/4 cup of Dulce de Leche wouldn’t be enough to do that.
-The brown sugar also adds to the caramel flavour.
-It’s truly delicious.
+I used dark brown sugar instead of regular granulated sugar in the buttercream, because I wanted to enhance both the color and flavor.

 Notes & tips for this Chocolate Dulce de Leche Cake: